Skip to main content

 Frequently Asked Questions

-Bloodshed is a shooter game.
+Bloodshed is a shooter game with fantasy and dark fantasy themes.

 Bloodshed is available on Xbox Series X|S, PC, Xbox One, Steam Deck and others.